Setting up OpenWrt on the DSL-AC68U for 1 Gig speeds

 Here’s the full table of benchmarks for the DSL-AC68U on OpenWrt, plus a comparison against the stock firmware:

-*This is the fastest I have ever been able to get with any router on this connection.
-So it might be that this is simply the limit of my connection rather than the router at this point.
+*The fastest I’ve ever got with any router on this connection - so this may simply be the limit of my connection rather than the router.

 Appendix: NVRAM reset